JobQiu/LeetcodeInJava/README.md

 ### The optimal procedure of code interview from experience

 - [ ] Read the problem and ask for clarifications. some specific situation of input,
-- [ ] What should we do if we dont have any idea
+- [ ] What should we do if we dont have any idea.
+I think in real world, there is no best solution as we solve the problems in leetcode.
+So I think in real work, if you need to get things done, you have to search the website, ask information from senior colleagues.
+At least you need to get things done even in brute force ways.
+And then you need to mark it and try your best to improve it.
-- [ ] Explain the method in a normal speed, and ask questions like, do u follow me, does this make sense, or can u correct me when it doesnot make sense.
+- [ ] Explain the method in a normal speed, and ask questions like, do u follow me, does this make sense, or can u correct me when it does not make sense.
 - [ ] i think it's a good idea to list several examples, and explain your solution using those examples
 - [ ] explain the time complexity and space cost, try to spend sometime to find a better solution, or ask if the interviewer has some ideas
 - [ ] start to code, say sth about what you are doing so that interviewer know what you're doing.
+Not just repeat your code.
+It's boring.
 - [ ] i think it's a good idea to type some comment about what this function will do, what this block will do, make the code readable and maintainable.
 - [ ] if it's easy, i think it's a good idea to ask sth outside of the code, like, what's the weather in balabala, is that happy to work in balabala.
 - [ ] finish the code, and i think it's good to prepare a checklist like the next section, check the mistakes you might make. [it's a good idea to collect your mistakes and sort them by frequency]